Uninett/nav/doc/howto/manual-install-on-debian.rst

 Manual install from source
 ==========================

 This details what the debian package does for you automatically.
-Adapt this if you can't or won't use an official .deb.
+Adapt this if you can't use an official .deb or ned to install on something that isn't debian-based.

 1. Get the source
 =================